SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### Required Features

-Two features must exist for the system to function:
+These features must exist for the system to function:

-**Default River** — The standard midstream channel.
+**PATH: River** — The standard channel.
 Handles the vast majority of subcells.
 Carves a rounded channel, builds embankments where needed, produces smooth meandering paths.

-**Confluence** — Handles subcells where multiple rivers meet.
+**CONFLUENCE: Junction** — Handles subcells where multiple rivers meet.
 Must merge inlet paths into a single outlet path, typically widening the channel to accommodate combined flow.

+**SOURCE: Stream** — Handles the first subcell of a river.
+Creates the origin point where water begins.

+**TERMINUS: Mouth** — Handles the last subcell before a river ends.
+Manages the transition from river to ocean, lake, or basin.

+**BASIN: Endorheic** — Handles cells that are basin terminuses.
+Creates a pool of standing water where rivers collect at flow minima.

-Without these, rivers cannot be generated.
-All other features are optional extensions.
+Without these basic features, rivers cannot be generated.
+All other features are optional variants that provide visual variety.

-## Default River Feature
+## PATH: River Feature

-The Default River feature handles standard midstream subcells.
+The River feature handles standard PATH subcells.
 It implements the baseline terrain modification that all rivers share.

 ### Channel Carving